shubhamsandilya/Banking-System/README.md

 # Project
-This project is developed under the spark foundattion internship.
+This project is developed under the spark foundation internship.